Breadcrumb

 • Fabrication

-Making up data or results and recording or reporting them, including laboratory or field research results.
-In the context of student academic integrity, this also includes falsifying academic or university documents, and providing false information or testimony in connection with any investigation or hearing under this policy.
+In the context of student academic misconduct falsification is manipulating data or results within an academic assignment so the student’s work is not accurately represented.
+This also includes falsifying academic or university documents and providing false information or testimony in connection with any investigation or hearing under this policy.

 • Plagiarism

-The appropriation of another person's ideas, processes, results, or words without giving appropriate credit.
+In the context of student academic misconduct, plagiarism is the appropriation of another person's ideas, processes, results, or words without giving appropriate credit.
 This includes the copying of language, structure, or ideas of another and attributing (explicitly or implicitly) the work to one's own efforts.
-Plagiarism means using another's work without giving credit.
+Plagiarism means using another's work, including your own previous work, without giving credit.

 • Facilitating Academic Misconduct